maxin-cn/Cinemo/README.md

 bash pipelines/animation.sh
 ```

-All related checkpoints will download automatically and then you will get the following results,
+Related models will be downloaded automatically and following results can be obtained,

 <table style="width:100%; text-align:center;">
 <tr>